ryan597/ryan597/README.md

 # Ryan Smith

 PhD student at University College Dublin.
-Research interests in numerical simulation of fluids and applying machine learning to study breaking waves.
+My research interests are in the application of machine leaning to study fluids, and in particular my work is focused on computer vision methods applied to breaking ocean waves.

+I also enjoy playing chess, reading, taking hundreds of pictures of my cat on a daily basis and occasionally surfing.

 ## Contact